GeauxWeisbeck4/andrews-logseq-graph/pages/5 Designing Algorithms.md

 			- Figure 5-13: The optimum solution
 			- The cost is shown underneath each block.
 If a block is split into several blocks, its cost is the sum of the costs of its parts.
 The highlighted path shows how to achieve the optimum solution: leave 7 on its own in the first row, place 2 and 5 in the second row, and place 3 and 6 in the last row, for a total cost of 19.
 Running the algorithm produces the following result:
 		- ### Calculating Fibo with Bottom Up
-			- With bottom up, we start at 0 and then 1, and then go up, calculating fibonacci this way instead of Top Down and
+			- With bottom up, we start at 0 and then 1, and then go up, calculating fibonacci this way instead of Top Down -> calculations don't have to be recalculated and stored the same way so we can just loop straight through and calculate much easier
+		- ### Summing Ranges Recursively with Bottom Up DP